People lose their faith for a lot of reasons, but one of those reasons is exhaustion.

 God loves you and desires for you to thrive and become fully yourself, which is an expression of God’s light.
 God does not want to terrify you; to hurt you; to confuse you; to abuse you to; to dominate you; to shame you.

-God longs to hold you in her vast, loving arms; to answer all of your questions; to soothe your pain and fear; to help you solve your problems; to listen to why you are angry at her; to feed you; to give you beautiful gifts; to let you rest comforted and safe; to allow you to return to the world nurtured and empowered to love yourself and others.
+God longs to hold you in her vast, loving arms.
+She longs to answer all of your questions; to soothe your pain and fear; to help you solve your problems.
+And she longs to listen to why you are angry at her; to feed you.
+She wants to give you beautiful gifts; to let you rest comforted and safe; and to allow you to return to the world nurtured and empowered to love yourself and others.

 What is God like?